The 2019 Golden Globes Nominations Are Here

 Capernaum, Lebanon

-Best Performance by a Supporting Actress in a TV Movie or Limited Series
+Best Performance by a Supporting Actress in a Series, TV Movie or Limited Series

 Alex Borstein, The Marvelous Mrs. Maisel